 Looking at the bigger picture - Is the role of a destination marketing organization changing?
-Trends are showing that DMO's are shifting their focus from promotion to product, seeing promotion as a role of the visitor.
-Utilizing the variety of digital tools travelers can easily share their experiences and build awareness and interest in a destination.
+Trends are showing that DMO's are shifting their focus from promotion to product, seeing promotion as a role of the visitor in this digital age.
+Utilizing the variety of online tools available, travelers can easily share their experiences and build awareness and interest in a destination.